-Discussion
+4. Discussion

 D&S IFCA has carried out autumn cockle surveys on Cockle Sands since 2010.
-This report monitors the change in density and average size of cockles across cockle sands on the Exe Estuary between 2010 and 2020 and discusses the implications for the birds that use the cockles as a prey source and the users of the estuary who gather cockles recreationally.
+This report monitors the change in density and average size of cockles across cockle sands on the Exe Estuary between 2010 and 2022 and discusses the implications for the birds that use the cockles as a prey source and the users of the estuary who gather cockles recreationally.

-Although a small decline in total adult cockle density was detected across the survey locations (an average of approximately 3% per year), the degree of variation in cockle density between sample sites was far greater.
+Although a small decline in total adult cockle density was detected across the survey locations in the previous report between 2011-2020 (an average of approximately 3% per year), the addition of data from the 2022 surveys shows that adult cockle density on the estuary seem to be relatively stable between 2014-2022.
+A high degree of variation in cockle density between sample sites remains.
 This highlights the importance of accounting for or considering the variation in cockle density across survey sites when conducting analysis or interpretation of data.
-It was not possible to fit a model to the data on cockles <15 mm, therefore the fluctuations in juvenile cockle density should be interpreted with care as it is not possible to control for variation in the surveyed sample stations.
+There appears to be larger fluctuations in the densities of juvenile cockle density, but this should be interpreted with care as it is not possible to statistically control for variation in the surveyed sample stations.
 However, the apparent peak in juvenile cockle density in 2013, and the juvenile-heavy size frequency distribution in 2013 suggests that 2013 could have been a strong year for recruitment of cockles on the Exe Estuary.

 There was a mass mortality event of cockles in 2011, which was caused by elevated levels of two parasites that affect the cockle's abductor muscle and preventing closure of the shell, leading to death.
 A further mortality event is thought to have occurred in 2014 after the winter storms (which occurred between mid-December 2013 through to mid-February 2014), resulting in depleted oxygen levels causing estuary-wide morality of all shellfish in the intertidal (Pers. comm.
 Blood-Smyth, 2017).
 These storms caused a significant loss of mussels from Bull Hill (near Cockle Sands).
 Despite these storms, and the corresponding loss of other bivalves (e.g. mussels) from the area, cockle densities do not seem to have been affected as dramatically.
-The density of adult cockles only shows a small decline, and although it is not possible to statistically test the variation in density of juvenile cockles, there appears to be some years with strong recruitment (highlighted by the variation in size frequency distributions (discussed below).
+There appears to be some years with strong recruitment (highlighted by the variation in size frequency distributions and discussed below).